ivanratemo/printf/README.md

-A group project by ALX done by Ivan and Daphine
+A printf  group project by ALX done by Ivan and Daphine.